danvk/catskills/_posts/2023-03-21-bearpen-vly.md

 [![GPS Track of the hike]({{site.baseurl}}/assets/2023-03-21-bearpen-vly/bearpen-vly-track.png)]({{site.baseurl}}/map/#2023-03-21-bearpen-vly)

-Bearpen and Vly peaks are the farthest from my home but are close to Andes, NY, in Deleware County, where Alex and I often vacationed before the pandemic.
+Bearpen and Vly peaks are the farthest from my home but are close to Andes, NY, in Delaware County, where Alex and I often vacationed before the pandemic.
 I'd always had aims to hike these peaks on an otherwise-planned trip to the area to save on driving.

 That opportunity came when Alex saw [Brushland Eating House] advertising a [Nowruz Feast] on March 21st, a celebration of Persian New Year on the Vernal Equinox.
 We booked a hotel in Andes and decided to make a trip of it.